The Grotto Gardens at the Dayton VA Medical Center

 The Dr. Clarke McDermont Perennial bed is named in honor of the first surgeon of the Dayton National Soldier’s Home.
 He served continuously at the Central Home from 1867 until August 1874; with the exception of fourteen months spent as Surgeon at the Southern Home at Hampton, VA.
 When General Cox was elected governor of Ohio, he appointed Dr. McDermont surgeon-general of the state, an office that ended at the conclusion of the war.
 He died in 1881 and is buried at Woodland Cemetery in Dayton, OH.

 This garden is exposed to full sun except for the rock wall area.
 The perennial plants are grown to entice pollinators to visit and feed starting with the early season bulbs, hellebores, forget-me-nots, celandine poppies and candytuft, leading into the late spring roses, yarrows, coreopsis, and hardy geraniums.
-The summer months showcase Shasta daises, lavender, coneflowers, agastache, day lilies and butterfly bushes.
+The summer months showcase Shasta daisies, lavender, coneflowers, agastache, day lilies and butterfly bushes.
 Gay feathers and goldenrod are joined by asters, mums and stonecrop sedum to finish the growing season.

 4. Joseph Guy LaPointe, Jr. Purple Heart Garden